Diversity Visa Lottery FAQs

 Probably not.
 There is a much greater risk for undocumented people to apply now that information is gathered electronically than there was in the past when the lottery was done through paper submissions.
-DOS has said that they will use this information as part of its fight against terrorism, it’s not clear whether the information will be used against undocumented immigrants.
+The Department of State has said that they will use this information as part of its fight against terrorism, though it’s not clear whether the information will be used against undocumented immigrants.

 While there is always hope that the law will change and people without lawful status will be permitted to adjust status from within the U.S., the risk of the information being used against an undocumented applicant seems greater than the likelihood that a successful undocumented immigrant could apply to adjust their status to legal permanent resident.
 If you are undocumented in the U.S. and thinking about applying for the DV lottery, you should consult with an experienced immigration attorney first.

 I’m HIV positive.
 Can I apply?

 Yes.
 Being HIV-positive is no longer a ground of inadmissibility.

 How will I know if I won?

 A government computer will select at random individuals from among all qualified entries.
 Starting on May 5, 2015, you will be able to check the status of your entry by going to www.dvlottery.state.gov, clicking on Entrant Status Check and entering the confirmation number you were given when you applied.
 This will be the ONLY way to know if you were selected, so it is important that you keep a record of your confirmation number.
 If you were selected, Entrant Status Check will provide you with further instructions, including all required fees.
 Please note that DOS will NOT be mailing out notification letters and will NOT notify winners by e-mail.
 Those NOT selected will be notified of their non-selection through Entrant Status Check.